Table of Contents

-This is a term that is quite commonly used, but what does it actually mean.
+This is a term that is quite commonly used, but what does it actually mean?
 ‘Blue balls’ is a common term used to describe pain or aching in the scrotum or balls.
-It occurs when you are sexually aroused for a long period of time and there is no ejaculation that follows it.
+It occurs when you are sexually aroused for a long period of time, and no ejaculation follows it.

 How to get rid of blue balls?